benmarwick/au13uwgeoarchlab/README.md

 How to get started
 ----
-Get the [lab report template R Markdown file](https://raw.github.com/UW-Georchaeology-Lab/au13uwgeoarchlab/master/vignettes/vignette.Rmd) by either right-clicking on the [link](https://raw.github.com/UW-Georchaeology-Lab/au13uwgeoarchlab/master/vignettes/vignette.Rmd) and saving as and Rmd file, or copying and pasting into a R markdown window in [RStudio][rstudio].
+Get the [lab report template R Markdown file](https://raw.github.com/UW-Georchaeology-Lab/au13uwgeoarchlab/master/vignettes/vignette.Rmd) by either right-clicking on the [link](https://raw.github.com/UW-Georchaeology-Lab/au13uwgeoarchlab/master/vignettes/vignette.Rmd) and saving as an Rmd file to work on in [RStudio](http://www.rstudio.com/ide/download/).
 Then study the lab report template carefully because it shows how all of the functions in this package should be used.
+[This](http://htmlpreview.github.io/?https://github.com/UW-Georchaeology-Lab/au13uwgeoarchlab/blob/master/vignettes/vignette.html) is what is looks like when it's working properly.

 Limitations and License
 ----